sydnet-help/sydnet/pages/SOCI832/832_lesson_09.md

 ### 3.3 Understanding Odd Ratios

-This is a fanastic guide to Odds Ratios.
+In the link below is a fanastic guide to Odds Ratios.

 I have provided it so that we can read through it in class and talk through the concepts.